-Approximately 50cm of tissue connects your baby to the placenta, an organ you grew especially to nourish your baby in utero.
+A tube-like structure of approximately 50cm, the umbilical cord connects your baby to the placenta.
+The umbilical cord is an organ you grew especially to nourish your baby in utero.

 During this stage, it’s important to look after the area to avoid infection and irritation.

 If you need to clean the stump area, you can use plain water on cotton wool or a soft washer.
-You don’t need to use a cleanser and it’s no longer recommended to use antiseptics or alcohol, as these can cause irritation.
+You don’t need to use a cleanser and it’s no longer recommended to use antiseptics or alcohol.

 The stump will shrivel and turn black, before dropping off.
 To speed up this process, exposing the stump to air will help.

-If you are enjoying lots of skin to skin time with your newborn, the stump will be exposed to the air as well.
+If you are enjoying skin-to-skin time with your newborn, the stump will be exposed to the air then as well.

-Try to ensure your baby’s nappies and clothes aren’t rubbing the stump, as this can cause irritation.
+Try to prevent your baby’s nappies and clothes from rubbing the stump, as this can cause irritation.

 Many newborn disposable nappies have a space to allow for the stump in the front.
 Modern cloth nappies can be adjusted for newborns, to prevent rubbing.

-Try to keep the stump from coming in contact with urine or poo.
+Try to keep the stump from coming into contact with urine or poo.
 This is easier said than done!
-If you have a little boy, you should position his penis so it is pointing down in the nappy to try and prevent the stump from getting covered in urine.
+If you have a little boy, you should position his penis so it is pointing down in the nappy to try to prevent the stump from getting covered in urine.

 If the area does get covered in wee or poo, make sure you clean it as soon as possible.

 Never pick, rub or pull on the stump.
-Allow it to come away naturally in it’s own time.
+Allow it to fall off naturally, in its own time.

 Newborns don’t need to be bathed frequently in the first few weeks after birth.
-It’s best to avoid using soaps and lotions on their delicate skin, as well as allowing any vernix to soak in.
+Avoid using soaps and lotions on their delicate skin.

-It’s fine to get your baby’s stump wet, this will not cause an infection or slow the healing process.
-Or you can top and tail your baby using a warm, damp washer.
+It’s fine to get your baby’s stump wet in tub baths; this will not cause an infection or slow the healing process.
+Alternatively, you can sponge bath your baby, using a warm, damp washer.

-Make sure after washing your baby, you gently pat the stump with a soft, dry towel.
+After washing your baby, make sure you gently pat the stump with a soft, dry towel.
 Keep your baby warm for some nappy free time while the stump dries properly.

-When the stump falls off, the area may look red, raw or appear to be oozing fluid.
+When the umbilical stump falls off, the area might look red, raw, or appear to be oozing fluid.

-This is all normal and will disappear within a week to 10 days.
-You may see some blood on your baby’s nappy during this time.
-The area may look like it has pus or is a bit mucky, which doesn’t necessarily mean there’s an infection.
+This is normal and will clear up in about a week to 10 days.
+You might see some blood on your baby’s nappy during this time.
+The area might look as though it has pus or is a bit mucky, but this doesn’t necessarily mean there’s an infection.

-Ask your care provider, baby nurse or midwife to check your baby’s stump if you’re concerned at all.
+Call your baby’s doctor, child and family nurse, or midwife to check your baby’s stump if you’re at all concerned.

-If you notice any of the following symptoms, see your care provider, as it could mean the stump has become infected:
+If you notice any of the following symptoms, contact your baby’s provider, as it could mean your baby’s belly button has become infected:

 - Your baby has a fever, loses interest in feeding, or is lethargic

-- The area surrounding the stump appears red, swollen and warm
+- The area surrounding the belly button appears red, swollen, and warm

-- A foul odour coming from the stump.
+- A foul odor is coming from the belly button.

 Sometimes the area takes longer to heal and can look sore and open.
-Your care provider may decide to seal the stump area, in a process called cauterisation.
-This is a simple procedure using silver nitrate which can be done in your doctor’s clinic.
+As part of your baby’s umbilical cord care, your care provider might decide to seal the umbilical stump area, in a process called cauterization.
+This is a simple procedure, using silver nitrate, which can be done in your doctor’s clinic.
 It won’t cause your baby any pain.